 If you like pecan pie then you’ll love this version.
 With just a simple addition to the classic pecan pie recipe it will have a salty, caramel, almost butterscotch taste.

 I’ve been baking pecan pies for more than 30 years and came up with this variation several years ago.
 I’ll never go back to the original.
 And even if I wanted to, my family would revolt.

-It all started earlier this year when my husband and I took a weekend trip to The Buckhorn Inn, our favorite Bed and Breakfast in the nearby Smoky Mountains.
+It all started when my husband and I took a weekend trip to The Buckhorn Inn, our favorite Bed and Breakfast in the nearby Smoky Mountains.
 Here’s the view from the dining room.
 All the views are amazing.